HR Record Retention Guidelines for 2026

 Once you’ve met your legal obligations to retain employee records, it’s essential to have an effective disposal plan in place.
 All employee and applicant records, whether on paper or stored electronically, should be securely destroyed once their retention period has passed.

-Proper disposal of records is just as important as complying with retention timelines.
-Employment records often contain sensitive information, such as Social Security numbers and home addresses, so handling the disposal process with care is vital.
+Proper disposal of records is just as important as proper retention.
+Employment records often contain sensitive information, such as Social Security numbers and home addresses, so handling the disposal process with care is crucial.
 This applies to all records, not just those covered under the Fair and Accurate Credit Transactions Act (FACTA).

 The Federal Trade Commission provides the following recommendations regarding the disposal of employee data: